This article has been checked for horticultural accuracy by Oliver Parsons.

 Grow a multi-season tree

-If you can fit in a tree, choose a small variety that offers more than one season of interest.
+If you can fit in a tree, choose a small tree that offers more than one season of interest.
 The spring-flowering Amelanchier lamarkii also has black berries in summer and autumn leaf colour.
 Prunus autumnalis flowers from late autumn to winter and has beautiful autumn leaf colour.
 Hawthorn and crab apples bear spring blossom, fruit in summer to autumn and have glorious autumn leaf colour.

 Install a green wall